BlazeSoftware/atoms/packages/scss/README.md

 # <a href="https://www.blazeui.com">Blaze CSS</a>

-Blaze is an open source modular toolkit.
+Blaze is a framework-free open source UI toolkit.
 It provides great structure for building websites quickly with a scalable and maintainable foundation.

 **https://www.blazeui.com**